 Tools and workflow for live betting

 Serious live bettors run pregame models that re-update on a play-by-play feed.
 The model spits out a "fair" live line, and the bettor compares it to the live posted line.
 When the gap exceeds the hold by 1 to 2 percent, they bet.
 When it doesn't, they sit.
-This is the workflow on Tinker for live-capable models — pregame inputs feed a live overlay that flags stale lines.
+This is the workflow in /workshop for live-capable models — pregame inputs feed a live overlay that flags stale lines.

 Without that overlay, live betting becomes random reactive clicking, which is exactly what books design the live UI to encourage.